Why Uganda?

 Are you ready for a rendezvous with the wild?

-This journey is for you if your eyes light up at the thought of a safari, but you're not drawn to the crowds.
-If you've always dreamed of encountering gorillas and chimpanzees in their natural habitat—not behind glass.
+This journey is for you if your eyes sparkle at the thought of a safari, but you’re not drawn to the mainstream.
+If you've always dreamed of meeting gorillas and chimpanzees in their natural habitat, not behind glass.
 If you believe the best stories start with a dirt road, a jeep, and a cloud of dust.
-If you're curious about what Africa looks like beyond the clichés—green, lush, dense, and teeming with life.
-If you're ready to stay in a lodge but also get muddy on the way there.
+If you're curious about what Africa looks like beyond the clichés—green, wet, dense, and pulsing with life.
+If you're ready to sleep in a lodge, but also get muddy on the way there.

-Uganda isn’t for tourists.
-It's for seekers.
-For those who want to hear a hippo's huffing at night, share lunch with a marmoset, and quietly weep when they meet the eyes of a mountain gorilla.
-If this resonates with you, then Uganda is already calling you.
+Uganda is not for tourists.
+It’s for seekers.
+For those who want to hear the grunting of hippos at night, share lunch with a marmoset, and quietly shed tears when they meet the eyes of a mountain gorilla.
+If this resonates with you—Uganda is already calling your name.

 Upcoming Journeys